Kris-Hung/AI-Visitor-Interactive-System-based-on-Image-Recognition-and-Voice-Analysis/README.md

 * Key Technologies
 There are three key technologies in our system.
 <img src="https://github.com/Kris-Hung/AI-Visitor-Interactive-System-based-on-Image-Recognition-and-Voice-Analysis/blob/master/pics/ppt_9.png" width="500">
-1. Image Recognition
-We use Openpose to detect human body, hand facial.
-For more info about Openpose Unity Plugin please check this website: https://github.com/CMU-Perceptual-Computing-Lab/openpose_unity_plugin
-The system can detect visitors’ age, gender, expression, posture and whether they’re coming or leaving.

 1. Voice Analysis
 We built our corpus/dataset and use API from Google to translate speech to text.
 With the pre-defined keywords and the texts, the system is able to determine which feature the user wants to use.
 1. 3D virtual character
 We built 3D virtual character models, applied pre-developed movements on virtual characters’ for vividness by using Unity and Red Pill Live.
+1. Image Recognition
+  1. We use Openpose to detect human body, hand facial.
+For more info about Openpose Unity Plugin please check this website: https://github.com/CMU-Perceptual-Computing-Lab/openpose_unity_plugin
+  1. The system can detect visitors’ age, gender, expression, posture and whether they’re coming or leaving.
+1. Precise responding: All the contents the character responds are customizable, so all the responding can be accurate.
+1. Scope of application: Since the system is customizable, there are lots of places suitable for this system.
+For example, companies, department stores, communities, schools and factories.
+1. Interactivity: The 3D character can greet visitors actively and have different reactions in regard to visitors’ age, gender, expression and posture, which makes the system more vivid.
+Thus the system is more interactive than others.

 * Comparison
 What makes our system different from other applications?
 Take a look at these four aspects: